fawazshah/jmc-first-year-maths/README.md

 #### Differential Equations Cheatsheet

-A summary of the differential equations content covered in modules M1M1 and M1J1.
+A summary of the differential equations content covered in M1M1 and M1J1.

+#### M1J2 Summary Notes

+A summary of the definitions, propositions, lemmas, corollaries and theorems in M1J2.